Categoricity and multidimensional diagrams: Multidimensional independence

 A multidimensional independence relation consists of an abstract class $\K$, a closed class of finite semilattices, and a class of systems indexed by these semilattices.
 Several properties are required, akin to the requirements in the definition of a two-dimensional independence relation.
-A complication arises in the monotonicity properties: there are several and may not always seem natural.
+A complication arises in the Monotonicity properties: there are several and may not always seem natural (it may help to jump ahead and come back once the properties are used; for example a good hint to understand the definition of Monotonocity $4$ is to looks at the proof of Lemma \ref{trans-lem}).
 Nevertheless they will hold for the relation we construct and are all used in the next section.
-Note that we do not know whether a multidimensional independence relations are canonical (i.e.\ whether under reasonable conditions there can be at most one satisfying this list of axiom).
+Note that we do not know whether a multidimensional independence relations are canonical (i.e.\ whether under reasonable conditions, also involving the existence and uniqueness properties to be defined later, there can be at most one satisfying this list of axiom).